Narasimha Saraswati: Teachings

-Shree Narshimha Saraswati taught that the life of Brahmins was fully covered by the rules given in the old scriptures and the rules were to be strictly followed by the Brahmins in their daily lives in order to achieve happiness and, ultimately, moksha.
+Shree Narshimha Saraswati taught that the life of saints was fully covered by the rules given in the old scriptures and the rules were to be strictly followed by the saints in their daily lives in order to achieve happiness and, ultimately, moksha.
 He insisted that his disciples follow these routines.

 Biography

 Many parts of Saraswati's life are told in the Shri GuruCharitra, written by Saraswati Gangadhar.